Human C-Type Lectin Domain Family 4, Member L (CLEC4L) Protein

 Description

-Human CLEC4L Protein is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human CLEC4L Protein is a recombinant Human protein expressed in E. coli.

 Documents del producto